femke77/google-delete-tm-userscript/README.md

   ## Installation

  Enable tampermonkey https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en&pli=1.
 Then add this script to the location you are storing your scripts or copy paste the code to a new script.
+In the code, change the email count to what suits you.
+In the code now it is 60000.

   ## Usage